JeidoUran/eox_fm_mod/README.md

 Here are the replaced musics:

-All Etrian Odyssey ones.
-All Etrian Odyssey 2 ones.
-All Etrian Odyssey 3 ones.
-All Etrian Odyssey 5 ones.
-Most of Etrian Odyssey X ones (from Yuzo Koshiro's Youtube channel).
+All of Etrian Odyssey.<br/>All of Etrian Odyssey 2.<br/>All of Etrian Odyssey 3.<br/>All of Etrian Odyssey 5.<br/>Most of Etrian Odyssey X (from Yuzo Koshiro's Youtube channel).

-Etrian Odyssey 4 ones and the rest of Etrian Odyssey X are left as is, since there are no FM version of them existing at all.
+Etrian Odyssey 4 and the rest of Etrian Odyssey X are left as is, since there are no FM version of them existing at all.